silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ### URL Rewriting

-Silverstripe expects URL paths to be rewritten to `public/index.php`.
+Silverstripe CMS expects URL paths to be rewritten to `public/index.php`.
 For Apache, this is preconfigured through `.htaccess` files, and expects using the `mod_rewrite` module.
 By default, these files are located in `public/.htaccess` and `public/assets/.htaccess`.

 ### HTTP Headers

-Silverstripe can add HTTP headers to responses it handles directly.
+Silverstripe CMS can add HTTP headers to responses it handles directly.
 These headers are often sensitive, for example preventing HTTP caching for responses displaying data based on user sessions, or when serving protected assets.
 You need to ensure those headers are kept in place in your webserver.
 For example, Apache allows this through `Header setifempty` (see [docs](https://httpd.apache.org/docs/current/mod/mod_headers.html#header)).
 See [Developer Guide: Performance](/developer_guides/performance/) and [Developer Guides: File Security](/developer_guides/files/file_security) for more details.

-Silverstripe relies on the `Host` header to construct URLs such as "reset password" links, so you'll need to ensure that the systems hosting it only allow valid values for this header.
+Silverstripe CMS relies on the `Host` header to construct URLs such as "reset password" links, so you'll need to ensure that the systems hosting it only allow valid values for this header.
 See [Developer Guide: Security - Request hostname forgery](/developer_guides/security/secure_coding#request-hostname-forgery) .

 ### CDNs and other Reverse Proxies

-If your Silverstripe site is hosted behind multiple HTTP layers, you're in charge of controlling which forwarded headers are considered valid, and which IPs can set them.
+If your Silverstripe CMS site is hosted behind multiple HTTP layers, you're in charge of controlling which forwarded headers are considered valid, and which IPs can set them.
 See [Developer Guide: Security - Request hostname forgery](/developer_guides/security/secure_coding#request-hostname-forgery) .

 ### Symlinks

-Silverstripe is a modular system, with modules installed and updated via the `composer` PHP dependency manager.
+Silverstripe CMS is a modular system, with modules installed and updated via the `composer` PHP dependency manager.
 These are usually stored in `vendor/`, outside of the `public/` webroot.
 Since many modules rely on serving frontend assets such as CSS files or images, these are mapped over to the `public/_resources/` folder automatically.
 If the filesystem supports it, this is achieved through symlinks.
 Depending on your hosting and deployment mechanisms, you may need to